nylssoft/MynaPasswordManager/README.md

 TODOs:

 - Dynamic localization using a MarkupExtension
-- A settings dialog, e.g. for the time the password in shown in plain text (30 seconds) or the passwword has to be reentered (5 minutes)
+- A settings dialog, e.g. for the time the password in shown in plain text (30 seconds) or the master password has to be reentered (5 minutes)
 - Learn how to provide "skins" using XAML styles.